-- 1. Use existing studies underway to assess if high sediment mercury concentrations are associated with legacy sources and with higher than average mercury in biota. - 2.
+- 1. Use existing studies underway to assess if high sediment mercury concentrations are associated with legacy sources and with higher-than-average mercury in biota. - 2.
 Use existing data to evaluate and select a reference location(s) and fish species for comparison of mercury FTCs.
 The reference locations for mercury should follow the reference site definition above.
 A multi-species approach will be followed.
 The fish species collected from each site (to the extent possible) will include Walleye, Northern Pike, Yellow Perch, Black Crappie, Smallmouth Bass, and Channel Catfish.

-3. Remediate sites in the SLRAOC associated with legacy mercury contaminated sediments, if necessary.
-Then use a BUI decision tree to help make the determination.
+Remediate sites in the SLRAOC associated with legacy mercury contaminated sediments, if necessary.
+Then use a decision tree for the mercury management actions to determine when they are complete.